The Complexity of Approximating Bounded-Degree Boolean \sharp CSP: Preliminaries

 To compare the complexity of approximate counting problems, we use the AP-reductions of \cite{DGGJ2004:Approx}.
-Suppose $f$ and $g$ are two functions from some input domain $\Sigma^*$ to the natural numbers and we wish to compare the complexity of approximately computing~$f$ to the problem of approximately computing~$g$.
-An \emph{approximation-preserving} reduction from~$f$ to~$g$ is a probabilistic oracle Turing machine $M$ that takes as input a pair $(x,\epsilon)\in \Sigma^*\times (0,1)$, and satisfies the following three conditions: (i) every oracle call made by $M$ is of the form $(w,\delta)$ where $w\in \Sigma^*$ is an instance of~$g$, and $0<\delta<1$ is an error bound satisfying $\delta^{-1} \leq \mathrm{poly}(|x|,\epsilon^{-1})$; (ii) $M$ is a randomized approximation scheme for $f$ whenever the oracle is a randomized approximation scheme for $g$; and (iii) the run-time of $M$ is polynomial in $|x|$ and $\epsilon^{-1}$.
+Suppose that $f$ and $g$ are functions from some input domain $\Sigma^*$ to the natural numbers and we wish to compare the complexity of approximately computing them.
+An \emph{approximation-preserving} reduction from~$f$ to~$g$ is a probabilistic oracle Turing machine $M$ whose input is a pair $(x,\epsilon)\in \Sigma^*\times (0,1)$, and which satisfies the following three conditions: (i) every oracle call made by $M$ is of the form $(w,\delta)$ where $w\in \Sigma^*$ is an instance of~$g$ and $0<\delta<1$ is an error bound satisfying $\delta^{-1} \leq \mathrm{poly}(|x|,\epsilon^{-1})$; (ii) $M$ is a randomized approximation scheme for $f$ whenever the oracle is a randomized approximation scheme for $g$; and (iii) the running time of $M$ is polynomial in $|x|$ and $\epsilon^{-1}$.

 If there is an approximation-preserving reduction from $f$ to $g$, we write $f\APred g$ and say that $f$ is \emph{AP-reducible} to $g$.
 If $g$ has an FPRAS then so does $f$.
 If $f\APred g$ and $g\APred f$ then we say that $f$ and $g$ are \emph{AP-interreducible} and write $f\APequiv g$.